What is it?

 It’s free to use for individuals with a criminal record and their family/friends

 The calculator can be used by individuals free of charge.

 You don’t have to talk on the phone about your criminal record

 The calculator provides an efficient way for people who have access to a computer to quickly find out whether their record becomes spent.

 Official disclosure routes are expensive and can take a while

-- A basic disclosure from Disclosure Scotland costs £25, takes up to 14 days (and sometimes longer)
+- A basic DBS disclosure from the Disclosure and Barring Service costs £25, takes up to 14 days (and sometimes longer)

 - A Police Subject Access Report from your local Police Force costs £10, takes up to 40 days, and provides details of all convictions held on the PNC – it doesn’t differentiate between those which are spent and those which are unspent.

 - A standard DBS check costs £26, and takes up to 2 weeks.
 An DBS enhanced check cost £44, and takes up to 4 weeks.
 These checks provide details of all convictions – they don’t differentiate between those which are spent and those which are unspent.
 They also cannot currently be obtained by individuals